apache/inlong-website/community/how-to-vote-a-committer-ppmc.md

     2. https://github.com/apache/incubator-inlong/commits?author=YYYYY
    ```

-2. Initiate vote in the community private mailing group：
+## Initiate vote in the community private mailing group
    If the discussion email does not receive the disagreement information within the specified time, the poll initiator needs to initiate a Committer or PPMC election vote on InLong's private mailing list.
 The voting email is sent to private@inlong.apache.org for at least 72 hours, and at least 3 votes +1 passed; if 0 votes or 1 vote -1 vote, the vote will fail; if a -1 vote is initiated, the voter needs to EXPLAIN the reason for the -1 score clearly so that everyone can understand and know.
 The following is a sample poll email:
    ```shell
     [VOTE] YYYYY as an InLong XXXXXX